 The lens has a lot of vignetting Wide open, but it can look good in some cases and is one of the lens charms, and the Bokeh turns into a nana-con shape when the lens is stopped down.

-When you stopped the lens down to f/2 the vignetting almost disappear and this lens becomes very sharp with great bokeh.
+When I stop the lens down to f/2 the vignetting almost disappear and this lens becomes very sharp with great bokeh.

 Nikon 50mm f/1.2 is the sharpest of all Nikon 50mm lenses from f/2 to f/5.6.

-This 1.2 lens is nothing but steel and glass with focus ring made of rubber.
+This 1.2 lens is nothing but steel and glass with a focus ring made of rubber.

-What I was most afraid of when I bought this lens was how easily can I get sharp focus Wide open because of the shallow depth-of-field on f/1.2, well it turned out to be much easier than I thought.
+What I was afraid of when I bought this lens was just how easy can I get a sharp focus with the lens Wide-open because of the shallow depth-of-field on f/1.2.
+It turned out to be okay and much easier than I thought.